 In this article I want to take a look at the American Express Preferred Rewards Gold credit card.
-The sign up bonus has been increased from 20,000 to 30,000 Membership Rewards points!
+This card comes with a very generous sign-up bonus of 20,000 Membership Rewards points, which convert to 20,000 Avios amongst other things.

 I mention this card quite a bit on Head for Points but if you are new to this hobby then it might not be fully clear why I recommend it as your best ‘starter’ Amex card.